 The impression that your website creates tends to last.
 This is because, for most people, it is the first place that they get to interact with your business.
 In some cases, it also tends to be the point at which people interact the most with your business.
 Therefore, how fast your website loads, its uptime, accessibility, and overall browsing experience play a central role in determining how potential customers view your business.

 DDOS attacks tend to slow down websites and they can sometimes take them offline.
 These are things that can completely ruin the confidence that potential customers have in the business.
 This is because a website that isn't reliable in terms of performance and availability tends to make people nervous and more suspicious of its legitimacy.
 Furthermore, your vulnerability to these attacks may raise concerns about your ability to keep your data safe.

 There is no need to expose yourself to this type of risk.
 This is so, especially because once confidence in your website is damaged, getting it back can be an uphill task that may end up costing you a lot of money.
-Since there are a number of free DDoS tools that are good to stop most DDOS attacks, simply installing such a DDoS tool online can be enough to avoid the headache of trying to repair a bad reputation.
+Since several free DDoS tools are good to stop most DDOS attacks, simply installing such a DDoS tool online can be enough to avoid the headache of trying to repair a bad reputation.

 There are times when DDOS attacks are part of a larger attack on a network, with the DDOS attack designed to be either a disguise or just a first wave in a series of attacks meant to hog a network's resources.
 Such an attack could therefore be used to damage files, or to steal them.
 And since data is an invaluable resource in the modern world, such a loss could prove costly to your company.
 This is something that you can prevent by simply having a DDOS attack prevention tool installed.
 Such a DDoS tool online can neutralize the effect of the DDOS, and this can in turn limit the damage that the overall attack was designed to inflict.